Arzzam/Dice/README.md

 # Dice
-Two Player Dice to toss the winner with javascript
+Two Player Dice to toss the winner by javascript